Quaerite et invenietis — "Seek and you will find"

 matter.
 A professor of media at UC Berkeley Graduate School of

-Journalism told me: "The
+Journalism told me this: “The

 politicization of the media has become ubiquitous.
 The resulting